 The FMA instruction set is an extension to the 128 and 256-bit Streaming SIMD Extensions instructions in the x86 microprocessor instruction set to perform fused multiply–add (FMA) operations.
 There are two variants: - FMA4 is supported in AMD processors starting with the Bulldozer architecture.
 FMA4 was realized in hardware before FMA3. - FMA3 is supported in AMD processors starting with the Piledriver architecture and Intel starting with Haswell processors and Broadwell processors since 2014.
 FMA3 and FMA4 instructions have almost identical functionality, but are not compatible.
 Both contain fused multiply–add (FMA) instructions for floating-point scalar and SIMD operations, but FMA3 instructions have three operands, while FMA4 ones have four.
 The FMA operation has the form d = round(a · b + c), where the round function performs a rounding to allow the result to fit within the destination register if there are too many significant bits to fit within the destination.
 The four-operand form (FMA4) allows a, b, c and d to be four different registers, while the three-operand form (FMA3) requires that d be the same register as a, b or c.
 The three- operand form makes the code shorter and the hardware implementation slightly simpler, while the four-operand form provides more programming flexibility.

-Used for : AMD APU, Intel Core i3, Intel Core i5, Intel Core i7, Intel Pentium, Intel Xeon
+Used for : AMD APU, AMD Ryzen, Intel Celeron, Intel Core i3, Intel Core i5, Intel Core i7, Intel Core i9, Intel Pentium, Intel Xeon